 There are many reasons to make your own elastic bowl covers!
 They keep bugs out of food while camping or having a picnic.
 Plus, they are easy to pack and make transporting a cinch.

-Use them in the kitchen to keep food fresh.
-Elastic bowl covers can fit over a variety of bowl sizes and plates too.
+Use fabric food covers in the kitchen to keep food fresh.
+They can fit over a variety of bowl sizes and plates too.
 Just slip them over your dish.
 No more fighting with cling wrap!

 Actually, you can ditch the cling wrap altogether.
 Do your part to protect the environment by replacing it with this more sustainable item.
-Elastic bowl covers can be washed and used again and again.
+Homemade bowl covers can be washed and used again and again.
+We have many more zero waste sewing projects over here too.

 They can easily be customized.
 Make a set in colors to match your own kitchen.
 How about a set in school colors for a new a college student?
 Give a set of bowls with coordinating covers as a housewarming gift or even a wedding gift.

 Did I mention they are pretty easy to make?
 The circle shape is not the best for a beginner brand new to sewing.
-You’ll want to master straight lines first.
+You’ll want to master straight lines first, and here are some helpful ways to do that.
 Then tackle this one.
 It is probably best for an intermediate beginner.
 Is that a thing?

 This is also a good sewing project to practice using bias tape.
 It is small enough to master the process without wasting a bunch of effort and supplies if you make a mistake.